asncreativeagency-web/ASN-cr/IMPLEMENTATION_SUMMARY.md

 You now have a complete, professional website for ASN Creative Agency that:
 - ✅ Showcases your services professionally
 - ✅ Works perfectly on all devices
+- ✅ Includes a comprehensive careers page for intern recruitment
 - ✅ Includes a secure client portal
 - ✅ Uses modern web technologies
 - ✅ Is fully responsive and accessible
 - ✅ Follows best practices for performance and SEO

 The website is ready for production use and can be easily customized for your specific business needs.
+The careers page provides a professional platform for attracting and managing intern applications.